siddhartha-gadgil/DeptWeb/_auto-seminars/2014/2014-7-17-bidyut-sanki-iisc.md

 date: 2014-7-17
 speaker: "Bidyut Sanki IISc"
 title: "Shortest length geodesics on closed hyperbolic surfaces"
 time: "10:00am - :11:00am"
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 Given a hyperbolic surface, the set of all closed geodesics whose length is minimal form a graph on the surface, in fact a so called fat